-- depreciating assets costing less than \$1,000 each can be written off immediately - other depreciating assets with an effective life of less than 25 years are pooled in a general small business pool and deducted at the rate of 30% - depreciating assets with an effective life of 25 years or more are pooled in a long-life small business pool and deducted at the rate of 5% - newly acquired assets are deducted at either 15% or 2.5% (half the relevant pool rate) in the first year, regardless of when they were acquired during the year.
+Other depreciating assets that cannot be written off immediately are pooled in a general small business pool and deducted thereafter at the diminishing value rate of 30%.
+Newly acquired assets can be deducted at 15% (half the pool rate) in the first year, regardless of when they were acquired during the year.